7 year old • Male • 60 lbs

 Logan is quite eager to please.
 He knows basic commands: Come (accompanied by a whistle), Sit, Down, Wait, Pillow for his bed, Get In for his kennel, Roll-Over, and Shake.
 Logan is food motivated, so he is easy to train--and he appreciates smiles and pats nearly as much as small treats.

 He is a 'leaner' and will press his body up against your legs.
 Logan is shy and approaches new people and experiences cautiously.
 He can become anxious in unfamiliar situations, and needs a firm but gentle person to help him navigate new and scary settings and to build his confidence.
+He will not do well in an apartment setting.
 Logan is not comfortable with strangers entering the home and needs to be crated or segregated while visitors are in the home.
 He really enjoys his walks or a romp in a fenced yard, and he is then very content to lie at your feet.
 Logan has some mild separation anxiety, and although he may whine when left, he then calms quickly.
 He loves meeting other dogs in his neighborhood and participates in play days with groups of dogs at Sunny Acres Pet Resort.
 Logan is a FANTASTIC player.
 He is enthusiastic but gentle, and is all-around great with other dogs.
 He likes the girls best!

 Logan is up-to-date on vaccinations, neutered, heartworm negative, and microchipped.
 He had surgery on his right knee when he was quite young, but this hasn't slowed him down.
 However, when he gets anxious or physically tired, his back legs become a little shaky.
 As with most labs, he has to be told when he's had enough exercise.